3DBull/VisuWeigh/docs/development.md

 ### Models
 Most of the models used are common models initialized with pre-trained weights.
 The transfer learning approach is used to adapt these pre-trained models to the cattle weight dataset.
 The idea is that some knowledge obtained by those models in other domains can be utilized in this domain.
-Multiple iterations of the training process were performed for the following models:
+The following models were chosen to train on since they have been proven to perform well in other vision problems:
 1. Xception
 2. Inception
 3. InceptionRes
 4. Resnet152
-5. A custom CNN
 6. Vgg19

 Other models attempted in earlier iterations but did not have promising results: